Sushma Swaraj: Minister of External Affairs (2014–2019)

 Swaraj had served as the Indian Minister of External Affairs under Prime Minister Narendra Modi from May 2014 to May 2019.
 She was responsible for implementing the foreign policy of Narendra Modi.
 She was only the second woman to hold this position after Indira Gandhi.

-While being the Minister of External Affairs of the NDA government, Swaraj issued an NOC against a specific query raised by the UK government about the Indo-UK bilateral relationship if the UK granted permission to Lalit Modi, an Indian fugitive in a cricket scandal who had been staying in Britain since 2010, to attend his wife's surgery in Portugal.
+As Minister of External Affairs of the NDA government, Swaraj issued an NOC against a specific query raised by the UK government about the Indo-UK bilateral relationship if the UK granted permission to Lalit Modi, an Indian fugitive in a cricket scandal who had been staying in Britain since 2010, to attend his wife's surgery in Portugal.
 She conveyed to the British High Commissioner that they should examine Modi's request as per their rules and wrote "if the British government chooses to give travel documents to Lalit Modi -– that will not spoil our bilateral relations".
 However, some people mentioned this incident as Swaraj helping Lalit Modi in the travel visa process.

 On 12 August 2015, the leader of the Indian National Congress, Mallikarjun Kharge, moved an Adjournment Motion in the lower house seeking the resignation of Sushma Swaraj due to her alleged conduct in this regard.
 Initially, the motion was rejected by the Speaker, but it was accepted on Swaraj's insistence.
 Intervening in the motion, Swaraj clarified that Lalit Modi's right of residency was not cancelled, since the Enforcement Directorate did not file an extradition request.
 The Adjournment Motion was subsequently rejected with a voice vote.

 Sushma Swaraj was heavily criticised in 2014 when she urged Prime Minister Modi to declare the Bhagavad Gita as the national book of India.

 As External Affairs Minister, she played a pivotal role in bringing back the then 23-year-old hearing and speech-impaired Indian girl named Gita who was stranded in Pakistan for 15 years.

+In December 2015, the Norwegian government took custody of an Indian origin child from his parents citing child abuse.
+Swaraj, then the External Affairs Minister, stepped in after the mother of the child formally requested help from Indian government.